FAQs about Advanced Academic Services

 ---------------------------------------------------------------------------------------------------------------------

-What is the score needed on the CogAT or NNAT test for my child to be accepted to the Level IV Program?
+What is the score needed on the CogAT or NNAT test for my child to be accepted to the full-time AAP Program?

-FCPS used to use a cut score to determine if a child qualified for placement into Level IV classrooms.
-There is no longer a cut score that guarantees a student will be eligible for Level IV AAP services nor will being in the pool or putting forth a parent referral guarantee your child will be eligible for Level IV AAP services.
-The cut score, more accurately called a “benchmark score”, determines the 2nd grade “pool” of students screened for Level IV services, but this still does not guarantee Level IV placement.
-The 2nd grade students in the “pool” are automatically screened for eligibility but they are not automatically found eligible for the Level IV AAP program.
-(More information is available in the article “Historical Perspective” on the AAP website.)
+FCPS used to use a cut score to determine if a child qualified for placement into full-time AAP classrooms.
+There is no longer a cut score that guarantees a student will be eligible for full-time AAP services nor will being in the pool or putting forth a parent referral guarantee your child will be eligible for such AAP services.
+The cut score, more accurately called a “benchmark score”, determines the 2nd grade “pool” of students screened for full-time services, but this still does not guarantee full-time placement.
+The 2nd grade students in the “pool” are automatically screened for eligibility but they are not automatically found eligible for the full-time AAP program.

-To better reflect a student’s body of work throughout the entire school year, FCPS has a holistic portfolio screening process that is used to identify students for Level IV AAP services.
-This portfolio includes: an abilities-test score, samples of student work, parent and commentary, a Gifted Behavior Rating Scale, evidence that a child is achieving with advanced Mathematics and above grade level Reading curriculum, and evidence of student performance both in and out of school.
-The entire portfolio is submitted for review to the central AAP office and a central selection committee made up of educational professionals with different areas of expertise makes the decision regarding eligibility for Level IV AAP services.
+To better reflect a student’s body of work throughout the entire school year, FCPS has a holistic portfolio screening process that is used to identify students for full-time AAP services.
+This portfolio includes: an abilities-test score, samples of student work, parent and commentary, the teacher-rated HOPE Scale, evidence that a child is achieving with advanced Mathematics and above grade level Reading curriculum, and evidence of student performance both in and out of school.
+The entire portfolio is submitted for review to the central AAP office and a central selection committee made up of educational professionals with different areas of expertise makes the decision regarding eligibility for full-time AAP services.
 The committee looks at the body of evidence knowing that no particular test score, work sample, or rating scale is weighted more than the rest of the portfolio.
-It is a holistic view to determine if a child needs Level IV AAP services.
+It is a holistic view to determine if a child needs full-time AAP services.

-Is it possible to refer for Level IV AAP services at other grade levels?
+Is it possible to refer for full-time AAP services at other grade levels?

-Why are more students identified for Level IV services at Colvin Run Elementary than other FCPS schools?
+Why are more students identified for full-time AAP services at Colvin Run Elementary than other FCPS schools?

-Colvin Run is a Level IV center school.
-Each year, the FCPS establishes criteria in which 2nd grade students are identified for the "Level IV pool".
+Colvin Run is a full-time center school.
+Each year, the FCPS establishes criteria in which 2nd grade students are identified for the "full-time AAP pool".
 This is often misidentified as the "AAP pool".
-As discussed earlier, AAP does not mean only Level IV.
+As discussed earlier, AAP does not mean only full-time AAP services.
 Colvin Run is a high performing school with a school community who values education and provides their children with wonderful experiences and background knowledge.
 Consequently, Colvin Run Elementary has a larger than typical student population who require instruction that goes beyond the typical FCPS curriculum.
 While some FCPS schools may identify a smaller number of students at a certain grade level, we have more students at Colvin Run, and within the Langley pyramid, identified using the same criteria.
-Traditionally, students identified for Level IV services go to another school to receive these services.
-These Level IV center schools are comprised of Level IV students bused from typically three to ten area elementary schools.
-We are unique in that we have only two feeder schools for the Level IV program: Colvin Run Elementary and Great Falls Elementary.
+Traditionally, students identified for full-time services go to another school to receive these services.
+These AAP center schools are comprised of full-time AAP students bused from typically three to ten area elementary schools.
+We are unique in that we have only two feeder schools for the full-time AAP program: Colvin Run Elementary and Great Falls Elementary.

-How can I refer my child for Level II and III services at the school?
+How can I refer my child for subject specific and part-time AAP services at the school?

-At any time during the school year, parents can complete a Student Referral Form for School-Based (Level II or Level III services) and submit it to Mrs. Langford, our AART.
-The CRES Advanced Academic Screening Committee considers available ability and achievement test scores, the Gifted Behavior Rating Scale (GBRS), progress reports, and parent/guardian input to determine if Level II or III services are needed to further support your child’s academic development in the Grade Level classroom.
+At any time during the school year, parents can complete a Student Referral Form for subject specific or part-time AAP services and submit it to Mrs. Langford, our AART.
+The CRES Advanced Academic Screening Committee considers available ability and achievement test scores, the Gifted Behavior Rating Scale (GBRS), progress reports, and parent/guardian input to determine if such services are needed to further support your child’s academic development in the Grade Level classroom.
 This decision is a school-based committee decision and allows for us to adjust the level of service during the school year.

 What is an AART and how do they support students?

 The AART is an Advanced Academic Resource Teacher.
 An AART’s role is to build and support the continuum of AAP services at each school.
 The AART provides resources for all school staff to be able to appropriately challenge students using approved curriculum from the AAP Curriculum Frameworks.
 The AART works with all teachers to be able utilize AAP curriculum on a regular basis.
-The AART’s role is to work with students and provide Level I, II and III services to students in conjunction with classroom teachers.
-They also serves as a resource for Level IV classroom teachers as they work to implement AAP curriculum in their classroom full-time.
-Additional information about the AART role is available on the AAP website.
+The AART’s role is to work with students and provide AAP services to students in conjunction with classroom teachers.
+They also serve as a resource for full-time AAP classroom teachers as they work to implement AAP curriculum in their classroom full-time.

-At Colvin Run Elementary, the AART collaborates with each grade level team (Grade Level classrooms and Level IV program classrooms) to plan for Critical & Creative Thinking Strategies, how to utilize AAP curriculum and to plan for differentiation to challenge advanced learners.
-A large part of her time is spent working with all teachers in grades K-2 and all teachers in grades 3-6 who teach Grade Level in order to deliver AAP Level II and III services.
+At Colvin Run Elementary, the AART collaborates with each grade level team (Grade Level classrooms and full-time) program classrooms) to plan for Critical & Creative Thinking Strategies, how to utilize AAP curriculum and to plan for differentiation to challenge advanced learners.
+A large part of her time is spent working with all teachers in grades K-2 and all teachers in grades 3-6 who teach Grade Level in order to deliver subject specific and part-time AAP services.
 The teachers and our AART work closely to deliver differentiated instruction using AAP curriculum in the four core subject areas by planning together every week.
-In addition, the AART co-teaches in every 3rd - 6th grade Grade Level classroom every week using the AAP curriculum chosen in Language Arts.
-She also meets with small groups of students in grades 3-6 once a week who are receiving AAP Level III services to extend their learning in Language Arts and discuss their advanced reading material in book groups. ---------------------------------------------------------------------------------------------------------------------

 What subject areas offer middle school Honors classes and how can my child enroll in Honors classes?